Fort Pierce South Beach Property Owners

 - The Vice President, in the absence of the President, shall preside at all meetings as necessary and represent the SBA as directed by the President.

 - The Corporate Secretary shall perform duties as may be assigned or that are usual and normal for such office.
-A Recording Secretary shall be appointed by the Board for each meeting of the Board.
+The Board for each meeting of the Board shall appoint a Recording Secretary.

 - The Treasurer shall keep an account of all monies received and expenditures made on behalf of the SBA, and shall make disbursements as authorized by the Board of Directors.